yoshida-lab/XenonPy/docs/source/features.rst

     ``num_s_valence``                   Valance electron in d shell.
     =================================   ===================================================================================

-Also see the :doc:`tutorial/1-preset` to understand the preset data system.
+Also see :doc:`tutorial/1-preset` to understand the preset data system.

 **Reference**